pulseshift/ui5-lib-visualization/README.md

 The app should open in your browser automatically, otherwise open: `http://localhost:3000`

-Info: To get a more detailed logging, just use `yarn start:verbose` instead.
+Info: To get a more detailed logging, use `yarn start:verbose` instead.

 ## Distribution